 and cooperation of local governments.
 Contacts between national parliaments should become an important element of this process.
 They can be an important platform for the exchange of experience, joint interstate projects and coordination of policy in the Carpathian region.

-These needs gave rise to the initiative of establishing special “Carpathian Parliamentary Teams” (Carpathian Circles or Carpathian Clubs, depending on the naming custom adopted in a given country) in the parliaments of all the Carpathian countries.
-They would consist
+These needs gave rise to the initiative to establish special "Carpathian Parliamentary Groups" (Carpathian Circles or Carpathian Clubs, depending on the naming custom of the country) in the parliaments of all the Carpathian countries.
+They would be composed of

 3. Local entrepreneurship linked to the common good should take priority over transnational investors.